core-wg/comi/draft-ietf-core-comi.md

 The FETCH is used to retrieve multiple data node values.
 The FETCH request payload contains a list of instance-identifier encoded based on the rules defined by Content-Format application/yang-selectors+cbor in {{content-format}}.
 The return response payload contains a list of values encoded based on the rules defined by Content-Format application/yang-values+cbor in {{content-format}}.
 A value MUST be returned for each instance-identifier specified in the request.
-A CBOR null is returned for each data node requested by the client, supported by the server but not currently instantiated.
+A CBOR null is returned for each data node requested by the client, not supported by the server or not currently instantiated.

 ~~~~
 FORMAT: